Itvisors/mendix-ProgressButton/README.md

 ## ProgressButton
-Widget used to show a button that shows a progress circle while the onclick action is running and visualized the outcome of the action.
+Widget used to show a button that shows a progress circle while the onclick action is running and visualizes the outcome of the action.
 Widget is based on https://github.com/mathieudutour/react-progress-button

 ## Features
 - Visualizes when a microflow is busy by showing a progress circle